TT Games: TT Games Publishing

 TT Games Publishing was founded as Giant Interactive Entertainment in 2004 by managing director Tom Stone and head of production Jonathan Smith.
 Both Stone and Smith were formerly in the senior management of Lego Interactive, the video game division of The Lego Group, before that company closed.
 Giant Interactive took over the publishing duties for Traveller's Tales' Lego Star Wars: The Video Game, which were formerly handled by Lego Interactive, and became the exclusive licensee for Lego video games.
 Giant Interactive was acquired by Traveller's Tales in April 2005, and the two companies created TT Games.
 As a result, Giant Interactive became TT Games Publishing.
 TT Games Publishing is based in Maidenhead, England.

 TT Fusion

 TT Fusion was founded as Embryonic Studios by Nick Elms, the co-founder of Warthog, in 2005.
 TT Games announced the acquisition of the studio on 4 January 2007, at which point Embryonic employed 20 people in its offices in Bollington.
 The deal was overseen by Farleys Solicitors, and the studio was renamed TT Fusion.
-TT Fusion is based in Wilmslow, England, And it develops ports of TT's games for handheld platforms and mobile phones.
+TT Fusion is based in Wilmslow, England, developing ports of TT's games for handheld platforms and mobile phones.